EvenTorset/fxr/README.md

         new Keyframe(1,    [1, 0, 0, 1]),
       ]),
       color2: [1, 1, 1, 0.9],
-    }),

-    // All of the action slots here have defaults, so you don't need to fill
-    // every slot.
+    })

   ])
 ]

+// Generate an ArrayBuffer of the new effect's file content.
+Note that you may
+// change the game to output this for to any of the four supported games, as
+// long as the game supports all of the features used in the effect. const output = fxr.toArrayBuffer(Game.EldenRing)

 // Write the new file
-await fs.writeFile('f000402030.fxr', Buffer.from(fxr.toArrayBuffer()))
+await fs.writeFile('f000402030.fxr', Buffer.from(output))
 ```

 ## Thanks
-- ivi - WitchyBND, FXR research
+- ivi - FXR research, and WitchyBND, whose [C# FXR class](https://github.com/ividyon/WitchyBND/blob/main/WitchyFormats/Formats/RSFXR.cs) formed the basis of this library's functions for reading and writing FXR files.
-- The12thAvenger - Help with figuring out various unknowns
+- The12thAvenger - Help with figuring out various unknowns.
-- Rayan - Testing, feedback, FXR research
+- Rayan - Testing, feedback, FXR research.

 It's also worth mentioning everyone on [WitchyBND's contributors list](https://github.com/ividyon/WitchyBND?tab=readme-ov-file#contributors), especially anyone who has contributed to its FXR class.